 I have taught make-up and hair.
 I've done photography makeup.
 I've done television makeup for KET, and wedding makeup for the wife of one of our Governors.
-I've gotten on stage at an Expo to promote Vanities - microphone and all!
+I've gotten on stage at an Expo promoting Vanities - microphone and all!
 I've been on television twice - once taped and once LIVE (gulp!).
 I've either sold, researched, or used practically every type of skin care line imaginable.
 I've been to all the great trade shows and am Internationally Educated.
 Studied La Stone Therapy in Chicago and was taught by the founder herself, Mary Nelson.
 That was an unexpected treat!
 Took a three-day intensive on Thai Massage Therapy taught by Michael Buck of Florida.
 He's an interesting chap - sort of a Rock God Guru.
 He told stories of being in an Ashram in India with The Beatles' George Harrison!
-Traveled to Asheville, NC for a Yoga weekend ... how we as therapists can stay moving well throughout our career.
-Met and was trained by the founder of the International Dermal Institute, someone who I have the highest respect for and who became my mentor.
+Traveled to Asheville, NC for a Yoga weekend ... learned how we as therapists can stay moving well throughout our career.
+Was mentored by Jane Martin Wurwand, founder of the International Dermal Institute and the dermalogica line of skin care.
 I once drove ELEVEN-HOURS (each way) to take a three-day course at the IDI.
 My educational pursuits have taken be back to Los Angeles, to Chicago, Florida, and D.C. ~ with more exciting opportunities looming in the near future!

 I feel like I know this industry inside and out.
 It's fascinating to be sure.
 And it just continues to evolve.
-Some evolutions I'm not so thrilled with like Botox and the medical community trying to muscle their way into our space, and EVERYONE (actress, sales clerk, doctor, even your neighbor - and the INTERNET) selling skin care products now --- "GET OUT OF MY SANDBOX!".
-(Please take your advice from someone who is TRAINED in the subject and who has spend years testing and researching it.)
+Some evolutions I'm not so thrilled with like Botox and the medical community trying to muscle their way into our space, and EVERYONE (actresses, sales clerks, doctors, even your neighbor - and the INTERNET) selling skin care products now --- "GET OUT OF MY SANDBOX!".
+(PRO NOTE: Please take your advice from someone who is TRAINED in the subject and who has spent years testing and researching it.)
 But other advances are just mind-boggling.
 We - the professionally licensed Estheticians - are now talking STEM CELL research in topical skin care products!

 Simply amazing that we've come so far.
 GONE are the days of "cold cream" ... long gone!

-July 20, 2012 ... and now for a little bit more ...
-I'm MOVING!
+UPDATE :: July 20, 2012 ...
+I'm MOVING from my Original Hartland location!
 I'm sure I will write more about this, but today is my last day seeing clients at my original (built from the gravel up) Hartland location!
 It's a BIG DEAL, and I know this large step is the right one.
 But I am feeling what must be the same nausea as someone giving birth.
-But my baby has a door and windows. ;D On to something NEW!
+But my baby has a door and windows.
+On to something NEW!
 I'm getting EXCITED!!!!